MicrosoftDocs/dynamics365smb-docs/financials/bi-how-create-analysis-views-reports.md

 3. Choose the **Lines** action.
 4. In the **Analysis Lines** window, create lines for the items, customers, vendors, or salespeople you want to view figures for in your analysis report.
 You must fill in the **Type**, **Range**, and the **Description** fields.

+> [!NOTE]
-**Note**: Alternatively, when you want to create many individual lines for each item, customer, and so on, you can select the appropriate insert option to fill in all the relevant fields on the line.
+>   Alternatively, when you want to create many individual lines for each item, customer, and so on, you can select the appropriate insert option to fill in all the relevant fields on the line.
 If you need to, you can then edit the lines manually.
 To insert lines, choose the **Insert Items** action or the **Insert Item Groups** action.

 ## To create a new sales analysis report
 The following procedure is based on analysis views for sales.
 The steps are similar for purchase and inventory analysis views.